Number of credits

 Learning outcomes of the learning unit

-Through various modules, the Skills Workshops aim at four main objectives :
+Through various modules, the Skills Workshops aim at five main objectives :

 These are coherent with the school's key learning outcomes :